Crémieu

-Crémieu (/fr/) is a commune in the Isère department in southeastern France.
-This medieval village of 3,543 inhabitants (2022) hosts a celebration called "Les Médiévales" every year in September, which reconstitutes the lifestyle of the Middle Ages.
+Crémieu (/fr/; Arpitan: Crèmiœ) is a commune in the Isère department in southeastern France.
+This medieval village of 3,536 inhabitants (2023) hosts a celebration called "Les Médiévales" every year in September, which reconstitutes the lifestyle of the Middle Ages.

 The seal of the région includes a dolphin.
 The inhabitants of this village are also called "les dauphinois" from the noun "dauphin" in French.
 The local dish is "le gratin dauphinois" which is a rich potato gratin.

 It is located near Bourgoin-Jallieu, about 25 miles east of Lyon.

 Geography

 Location

 Crémieu is located north-west of the county, 15 km north of Bourgoin, 12 km east of Lyon-Saint-Exupéry Airport and about 25 miles (40 km) east of Lyon.

 The surrounding communities are Leyrieu to the north, Annoisin-Chatelans, Siccieu-Saint-Julien-et-Carisieu, Dizimieu, Villemoirieu and Saint-Romain-de-Jalionas.

 According to the classification established by INSEE in 1999 Crémieu is an urban town, the city center of an urban unit of two municipalities (the other being Villemoirieu), part of the Lyon urban area.